JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Sets the notification mode.

 ```
-FUNCTION CTextDocument2.SetNotificationMode (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetNotificationMode (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |